 An experienced Valdese wrongful death attorney is an invaluable asset for your impending case.
 When you have legal counsel you can trust on your side, it is much easier to confront the emotionally stressful elements of your case proceedings, and your family will be more likely to maximize the compensation they receive from the defendant.
-The attorneys at Helton, Cody & Associates, PLLC, offer compassionate and comprehensive legal counsel for wrongful death suits in Valdese.
+The attorneys at Law Office of Lyndon R. Helton, PLLC, offer compassionate and comprehensive legal counsel for wrongful death suits in Valdese.
 We have helped many families overcome these cases successfully and can apply this experience to your claim.

 A wrongful death suit effectively takes the place of a personal injury claim when the victim of a personal injury does not survive.
 Wrongful deaths can happen in many ways that implicate others are liable, such as motor vehicle accidents, slip and fall injuries on private property, workplace accidents, and more.
 If you recently lost a loved one and believe you have grounds to file a wrongful death suit, the first legal challenge you face is proving the exact cause of the death.